taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/old/2018-09-23_World-timeline.md

 The Space Consortium completes **UPPER ESTATES SPACE ARBORETUM**, their third orbiting arboretum and first space station built entirely in orbit (but still using raw resources refined planetside).

-Majhee and her colleagues successfully create the first eSyrup biofilm, or an aggregate community of prokaryotes encased in slime.
+Majhee and her colleagues successfully create the first eSyrup biofilm made of eSyrup and the cyanobacteria *Anabaena*.

 The Colorado River dries up completely, which throws North America into chaos.
 A fire in a large high-rise apartment in an outer slum of San Francisco, ignited during a police raid looking for illegal eSyrup products, escalates into a city-wide blaze, thanks to the severe drought in the area and the huge prevalence of petroleum-based plastic furniture and objects in most homes.
 The burning city spreads all the way down the Californian coast, which is now one monstrous suburban sprawl, all the way past the border into Mexico.
 The fire also spreads inland towards the Colorado River Basin area, now parched by drought.